 Leave your thoughts and opinions below, as they might help other readers make their choice when it comes to picking the most suitable guitar.

-After all, the budget plays an important role in choosing a new instrument, especially when it comes to bass guitars.
+After all, budget plays an important role in choosing a new instrument, especially when it comes to bass guitars.